-- A 'managed move' is used to initiate a process which leads to the permanent transfer of a pupil to another mainstream school / academy following a trial period.
-It is designed to give pupils who are at risk of permanent exclusion a fresh start in another school / academy without a permanent exclusion on their educational record. - As it is a proposed permanent transfer to another setting, parental consent is required, and Parents will be consulted while this is being explored. - 5.3 If a temporary move to another setting is needed with the aim of improving the pupil's behaviour, rather than as a trial period before a proposed permanent transfer to that setting, then off-site direction (as described above) must be used.
-An off-site direction can be made without parental consent. - 5.4 A planned managed move will only happen when it is in the pupil's best interests. - 5.5 During the trial period, the pupil will be dual registered at both the Academy and the new school / academy.
-If the managed move breaks down during the trial period, the new school / academy will terminate the trial period and delete the pupil's name from the register.
-The pupil will then return to the Academy.
+- 5.1 A 'managed move' is used to initiate a process which leads to the permanent transfer of a pupil to another mainstream school / School following a trial period.
+It is designed to give pupils who are at risk of permanent exclusion a fresh start in another school / School without a permanent exclusion on their educational record. - 5.2 As it is a proposed permanent transfer to another setting, parental consent is required, and Parents will be consulted while this is being explored. - 5.3 If a temporary move to another setting is needed with the aim of improving the pupil's behaviour, rather than as a trial period before a proposed permanent transfer to that setting, then off-site direction (as described above) must be used.
+An off-site direction can be made without parental consent. - 5.4 A planned managed move will only happen when it is in the pupil's best interests. - 5.5 During the trial period, the pupil will be dual registered at both the School and the new school / School.
+If the managed move breaks down during the trial period, the new school / School will terminate

-- 5.6 For this reason, a managed move will not be appropriate following a serious breach and / or persistent breaches of the behaviour policy for which permanent exclusion is deemed by the [Principal / Head teacher] to be the only appropriate sanction, where the Academy would not be prepared to accept the pupil back at the Academy if the managed move broke down during a trial period. - 5.7 The Academy will agree a fixed period for the trial period at the outset, after which the new school / academy will be expected to give permission to the Academy for the pupil's name to be deleted from the Academy's roll, at which time the transfer becomes permanent.
+- the trial period and delete the pupil's name from the register.
+The pupil will then return to the School. - 5.6 For this reason, a managed move will not be appropriate following a serious breach and / or persistent breaches of the behaviour policy for which permanent exclusion is deemed by the [Principal / Head teacher] to be the only appropriate sanction, where the School would not be prepared to accept the pupil back at the School if the managed move broke down during a trial period. - 5.7 The School will agree a fixed period for the trial period at the outset, after which the new school / School will be expected to give permission to the School for the pupil's name to be deleted from the School's roll, at which time the transfer becomes permanent.

-Appendix 4 Use of reasonable force
+Appendix 5 Use of reasonable force